jonathanhogg/flitter/docs/language.md

 ## Let expressions

 Values may be bound to names with the `let` keyword.
 It is followed by one or more `name=expression`s.
-The expressions are immediately evaluated and the resulting values are added into the scope of the expressions below.
+The expressions are evaluated from left to right, with each name being bound to the resulting value and added into the scope of the current sequence.

 Lets may be used at the top-level in a **flitter** script or anywhere within a block-structured sequence, i.e., within append, function, conditional and